aaronbenz/caspanda/README.md

 Example of using Caspanda for selecting data
 ----
 Running a select from a Cassandra table will automatically return a Pandas Dataframe, even for simple selects.
-Let's say you have a keyspace called 'tr_data' and you create one table 'tr_minute' with the following columns:
+Let's say you have a keyspace called `tr_data` and you create one table `tr_minute` with the following columns:

 ```
 cqlsh:tr_data> create table tr_minute (